Is Splenda bad for weight loss?

 2. Does Splenda cause digestion issues?

-Sugar and Splenda-type sweeteners affect the balance in your gut
+Yes, sugar and Splenda-type sweeteners affect the balance in your gut.

 Everyone is talking about gut health these days.
 The more scientists learn about it, the more we’re seeing the link between the gut and overall health.